Q1: What is the universal adult franchise?

 (d) How can technology assist?

-Ans: The Election Commission of India is dedicated to making voting accessible for persons with disabilities (PwDs).
-PwD voters are registered under four categories: visual impairment, speech and hearing disability, locomotor disability, and others.
-They can register online, at service centres, or via the Saksham app.
+Ans: The Election Commission of India (ECI) provides many facilities to help persons with disabilities (PwDs) vote.
+PwD voters are recorded under four categories: visual impairment, speech and hearing disability, locomotor disability and others.
+Registration can be done online, at service centres, or through the Saksham app.

 Key initiatives to assist PwDs include: